 Hope for Hunger Food Bank

 Located near downtown Glendale, our Hope for Hunger Food Bank provides emergency food, case management and job assistance for more than 200 households each day.

 To meet the needs of families and individuals in underserved regions of the Valley known as “food deserts,” the Mission’s mobile food pantries deliver nutritious food and household essentials every week.

 Our experienced career coach can help you gain employment, establish a career and secure your financial independence.
-The Mission’s workforce development program is open to the public through our partnership with Central Arizona Shelter Services at the Norton & Ramsey Social Justice Empowerment Center in downtown Glendale.
+The Mission’s workforce development program is open to the public at two locations in Glendale.

 The Mission’s team of professionals is continually increasing our resources to help the community better understand problems related to homelessness and trauma.
 Our goal is to equip and empower you to make life better for our neighbors in need.